schlaetzer/react-on-aws/README.md

-# react-on-aws
-React App on AWS
+# React App on AWS